webrtcHacks/videoCallHelper/readme.md

 Useful for triggering a busy light indicator by your workspace or other workflows

 See the [applets](#applets) section for more information on each applet.

+### Works on most web-based video calling apps

+Because Video Call Helper operates at the browser level, it should work with most web-based video calling apps.
+Tested with popular video calling apps like Google Meet and Jitsi Meet.
+Make sure to choose the option to run in the browser when using Desktop apps like Microsoft Teams and Zoom.

+ToDo: regular testing against a variety of video calling apps.

+### Browser-based with no data sent to external servers
+Video Call Helper runs completely with in the browser.
+We don't collect any data.

+### This is Beta
+⚠️WARNING: This extension is in beta and will have bugs.
+Help us out by submitting an issue if you find one.

 ## Installing into Chrome, Edge, and other Chromium-based browsers